ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/order_confirmation.md

 The shop sends a confirmation email to the customer and to a sales contact (if configured).

-In case of a failure (e.g. if the mail server is unreachable) the issue is logged into `var/logs/dev/dev-siso.mails.log` (in `prod` mode the filename contains `env=prod`).
+In case of a failure (e.g. if the mail server is unreachable) the issue is logged into `var/logs/dev/dev-siso.mails.log` (in `prod` mode the file name contains `env=prod`).

-The logfile contains the recipient, the email text and an error text.
+The log file contains the recipient, the email text and an error text.

 ### Setting confirmation email address